rahul0703/Swift-DSA/README.md

 - Anagram problems

 ## 🔹 Linked Lists
-- Singly and Doubly Linked Lists
-- Fast and Slow pointers
-- Reversals, cycles, and intersections
+- Reverse linkedlist
+- Reverse linkedlist in K grpups
+- Merge sort a linkedlist
+- Copy List with Random Pointer
+- LRU Cache
-- Merge K lists
+- Merge K sorted lists
+- Detect cycle in linkedlist
+- Fold and unfold a linkedlist

 ## 🔹 Stacks and Queues
 - Stack (with arrays or linked lists)